MEET OUR TEAM

 Andrew Strasel graduated from James Madison University in 2017 with a degree in Digital Video & Cinema.
 He loves to shoot video, cook, and ride motorcycles.
 His hobbies include watching movies, griping about the weather, petting dogs, and walking through low-hanging spider webs.
 In the future, he hopes to create short films that are considered “good” by people other than his parents.

-Emily is a senior print & broadcast journalism student at American University.
+Emily is a recent graduate of American University where she earned her degree in print and broadcast journalism.
 Originally from New Orleans, Emily prides herself in being a true southern belle with a healthy appetite for beignets, gumbo, and all things creole.Emily began working with video at a high school internship with a local news station, and has further developed her interest in film and documentary throughout college.
-She has also written for several AU publications, and is currently working on launching a lifestyle blog.When she’s not interning, Emily spends all of her time rehearsing with the AU dance team or working on campus as a barista.
+She has also written for several AU publications, and is currently working on launching a lifestyle blog.When she’s not interning, Emily spends all of her time rehearsing with the AU dance team or working as a barista.
 She makes a mean dirty chai latte.
 Her substitute milk of choice is oat.

 Houston Armstrong-Godfrey is a current Media Arts student at CUNY.
 He recently graduated from the Washington, D.C. high school Duke Ellington School of The Arts in the Literary Media department, there he got to work on productions with the ; Kennedy Center & Hamiltonian.
 In regards to Houston’s personal work he’s independently worked on videos for musicians as well as for Studio 901 (DCTV Broadcast), he joins Long Story Short eager and excited to work on all projects that come his way. 😀